updated

 For short-term stays, Scott usually cooks delicious dinners that we share together in the big house.
 Lunches are simple—think wraps and such—and we provide breakfast supplies for our Workaway guests in their own house.

 For longer stays, we typically give our Workaway guests a weekly allowance so they can cook for themselves in their kitchen.
-We also invite each other to dinner several times a week to eat together.
+We also invite each other to dinner several times a week to eat together!

-Guests are welcome to stay in the tiny house on their days off and take care of their own meals.
+We provide three meals a day or a food allowance on working days.
+Guests are welcome to stay in the guest house on their days off and take care of their own meals.

 Scott is famous for cooking incredibly tasty, flavorful meals!
 Most are not vegetarian, so if you’re vegetarian, you’ll probably cook for yourself—but of course, we can still eat together!